Kyoto Imperial Palace and other Imperial Villas in Kyoto

 Gepparo

-Gepparo means “House of the Moon and Ripples”.
-As the name implies, the Gepparo, facing the pond, is the tea pavilion where people used to enjoy watching the moon and the reflection of the moon on the pond.
+The Gepparo literally means “the Pavilion of the Moon and Ripples”.
+As the name implies, the Gepparo is the pavilion where visitors used to enjoy viewing the moon and the reflection of the moon on the pond.

 Shoin